"I couldn't wait to see what happened

 “No way she fell.
 From those rocks?” the first male argued.
 He whistled low.
 “Should be dead.”
 Then he whispered, “Hey.
 Maybe she is.
 We better go.”

 We’ll all be dead if that beast follows me.
 She twisted her head enough to look up at the cliff face she’d just dived from.

 There.
 In the crevice of dusty-red boulders loomed a shadow.
 Long and thin.
 Waiting.

-Beware the beast whispered through my mind.
+Beware the beast whispered through her mind.

-The second voice called from a little further away.
+The second male voice called from a little further away.
 “Come on, Taylor, move it.
 We gotta get out of here before—”